Using an iPhone with no sight

 Alice mentions having various mainstream apps like radio stations and BBC iPlayer alongside assistive apps on her phone.
 Although she plans to organise her apps into folders, she hasn’t done it yet.

-The video concludes with a reminder to viewers that accessibility is essential, and users should find the best technology that suits their needs
+The video concludes with a reminder to viewers that accessibility is essential, and users should find the best technology that suits their needs.

 Henshaws graphic with pink and purple shapes